amirgabrieli/aqua-operator/docs/DeployOpenShiftOperator.md

 If you haven't used the "route" option in the Aqua CSP CR, you should define a Route manually to enable external access to the Aqua Server (Console).

-#### Example: Deploying AquaCsp with split database
+#### Example: Deploying Aqua Enterprise with split database

-Here is an example of a split database deployment, this will create a different database for audits:
+"Split database" means there is a separate database for audit-related data:
 ```yaml
 ---
 apiVersion: operator.aquasec.com/v1alpha1